mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

       * Snyk Code
       * Checkmarx
       * SonarQube
-      * Note that CodeGuru Reviewer currently does not have these kind of checks.
+      * Note that CodeGuru Reviewer currently does not have these kind of checks
     * Prompt attacks types
       * **Prompt injection** : Inserting instructions that override the AI's original guidelines
       * **JailBreaking** : Using creative workarounds or roleplaying scenarios to trick the AI into responding to prohibited content
       * **Prompt leaking** : Attempting to extract the AI's underlying instructions or system prompts

 #### Continuously Evaluate and improve